paul-jewell/advent-of-code/2023/rust/README.md

 # Advent of Code 2023

+I am using the opportunity this year to learn rust.
+I started too late really to be able to tackle the problems by myself, so decided to follow Chris Biscardi's excellent videos, and to model his structure and workflow.

+I follow the this approach:
+* Set up the new day, according to the instructions from Chris' repository, utilising his scripts.
+* Attempt to solve the problem myself without referring to his video (or other material for that matter).
+* Watch his video
+* Make another solo attempt using what I learnt from the video.

+This way, I hope to accellerate my learning.
+It also means that my code is possibly not idiomatic or good, so I recommend you take the opportunities presented by Chris through his repository and video channel.

+Paul
+December 2023

+These are the instructions from Chris's repository:

+# Advent of Code 2023

 This year I've pre-set up a series of functionality for testing, benchmarking, and otherwise evaluating the performance of our Rust programs.

 This includes the command `just work` which is passed a particular day and part and is the equivalent workflow of running all of these in a row and stopping if one fails, then re-starting the flow after changes.